sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 Remember, the nub of any supervised learning algorithm is that **we need to be able to match predictions to their ground truths**.
 This is tricky since object detection is more open-ended than the average learning task.

-For the model to learn _anything_, we'd need to structure the problem in a way that allows for comparisions between our predictions and the objects actually present in the image.
+For the model to learn _anything_, we'd need to structure the problem in a way that allows for comparisons between our predictions and the objects actually present in the image.

 Priors enable us to do exactly this!